ebtc-protocol/ebtc/packages/contracts/test-report.md

-    ✓ Sets the correct CdpManager address in ActivePool ✓ Sets the correct ActivePool address in StabilityPool ✓ Sets the correct BorrowerOperations address in StabilityPool ✓ Sets the correct EBTCToken address in StabilityPool ✓ Sets the correct CdpManager address in StabilityPool ✓ Sets the correct CdpManager address in DefaultPool ✓ Sets the correct ActivePool address in DefaultPool
+    ✓ Sets the correct CdpManager address in ActivePool ✓ Sets the correct ActivePool address in StabilityPool ✓ Sets the correct BorrowerOperations address in StabilityPool ✓ Sets the correct EbtcToken address in StabilityPool ✓ Sets the correct CdpManager address in StabilityPool ✓ Sets the correct CdpManager address in DefaultPool ✓ Sets the correct ActivePool address in DefaultPool